Information for Transfer Students Joining us for 2023-2024

 Housing Application and Sign-Up Process

-New transfer students will receive a packet in the mail from our office once we receive word that they have submitted their deposit to the Office of Admission.
-Students will need to follow the instructions in the packet and return the required forms, as well as a $150.00 housing deposit, as soon as possible.
+New transfer students will receive an email to their kings.edu email address from our office once we receive word that they have submitted their deposit to the Office of Admission.
+Students will need to follow the instructions in the email in order to access their online Residence Life portal, as well as submit a $150.00 housing deposit, as soon as possible.

 Roommate Assignment Process

-Transfer students will need to fill out all of the paperwork in the packet, and return it to the Office of Residence Life.
+Transfer students will need to first fill out and submit all necessary information on their Residence Life portal.
 When working to house transfer students, we try to look at the student's age, as well as the student's experience at their prior institution.
 We work with the student, and any potential roommates, to find a housing placement that will be positive for all students.
 Once a placement is determined, the student will receive a letter to their kings.edu email address.
 This letter will include the student’s building and room assignment, as well as their roommate’s name and contact information.
 Information on all of our housing locations can be found here.

 What to Bring

 Here is a document that can help you start to think about items to bring with you to campus.
 This is not a comprehensive list but can help you start thinking about what to pack.
 As you’re packing, please reference your housing contract for items that are or are not permitted, as well as the maximum sizes for some electronic items.
 Be sure to also leave behind those items that are not permitted on campus, particularly items that are a fire hazard (toaster ovens, candles, space heaters, etc) and pets that are not Service Animals or approved Emotional Support Animals.